-Particulars As on 31.03.2022 As on 31.03.2021 i) Movement of provisions held towards depreciation on investments a) Opening balance 1.91 - 1.91 b) Add: Provision made during the year c) Less: Write off/write back of excess provisions during the year (1.91) - ii) d) Closing balance Movement of Investment Fluctuation Reserve - 1.91 a) Opening balance b) Add: Amount transferred during the year - - c) Less: Drawdown d) Closing balance - - iii) Closing balance in IFR as a percentage of closing balance of investments in AFS and HFT/Current category - · - c) Sales and transfers of securities to/from Held to Maturity (HTM) category The Bank has not sold/ transferred any securities to/from Held to Maturity during 2021-22 and 2020-21.
+(Rupees in Crores) Particulars As on 31.03.2023 As on 31.03.2022 i) Movement of provisions held towards depreciation on investments a) Opening balance b) Add: Provision made during the year c) Less: Write off/write back of excess provisions during the year d) Closing balance - - - 1.91 - (1.91) ii) Movement of Investment Fluctuation Reserve a) Opening balance b) Add: Amount transferred during the year c) Less: Drawdown d) Closing balance iii) Closing balance in IFR as a percentage of closing balance of investments in AFS and HFT/Current category - - c) Sales and transfers of securities to/from Held to Maturity (HTM) category d) Non-SLR Investment Portfolio i) Non performing Non-SLR Investments: - The Bank does not have any non performing Non- SLR investments during the year 2022-23 and 2021-22.

+The Bank has not sold/ transferred any securities to/from Held to Maturity during 2022-23 and 2021-22.